tackline/Play-Serializer/README.md

  - Nice errors.
  - Efficiency.
  - Worry too much about the likes of long functions.
+ - Do any dodgy `Class.forName`ing from stream data - static typing, cafebabe!

 Current state

+ - Writes a dag according to static type information.
+ - Checks for cycles.
  - Reads/writes fields of an object.
  - Reads/writes arrays elements.
  - Checks types have not changed.
  - Checks names.
  - Constructs object through nullary constructor.
  - Constructs arrays.
+ - Detects same object referred to by references of different static types.
+ - Handle null.

 Things it does not do